ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 ---
 ### SixelRenderer
 This simple helper class parses and renders sixel data into raw images (U++ Image objects, to be specific).
-It can handle both RGB and HSL color spaces and it does not limit the color registers to 4, 16, or 256: It is possible to use more color register with SixelRenderer, for it uses a VectorMap to hold the color table.
+It can handle both RGB and HSL color spaces, supports high color, i.e it does not limit the color registers to 4, 16, or 256: It is possible to use more color register with SixelRenderer, for it uses a VectorMap to hold the color table.
 #### Notes:
-- This class is separately available.
+- This class can be used as a standalone renderer.
 It has a stable public API

 #### Related files:
 	Upp/Core, Upp/Draw, VTInStream.